FAQ

 Does Fast mode increase token usage?

 No. Fast mode affects service tier and credit/billing multiplier, not token counts.
-Input, cached input, and output tokens shown in the dashboard are still real upstream usage.
-If Fast is enabled, gpt-5.5 is charged at 2.5x the standard cost,gpt-5.4 is charged at 2x standard cost; other models use standard cost when no official Fast multiplier is available.
+The input, cached input, and output tokens shown in the dashboard are still real upstream usage.
+The currently supported Fast models—gpt-5.6-sol, gpt-5.6-terra, gpt-5.6-luna, gpt-5.4 and gpt-5.5—are all charged at 2.5x standard cost.gpt-5.6 does not use a higher base rate because of context length.

 Is web search billed separately?